 She holds a B.A. in History and Creative Writing (with Highest Honors in History) from Oberlin College, and an M.A. in Archives and Public History (with a Concentration in Public History) from New York University.
+Beginning in 2023, she has enrolled in a Public History PhD program at Georgia State University.

 She is an active member of the Southeastern Museums Conference, Georgia Association of Museums, American Alliance of Museums and the National Council on Public History where she served as co-chair of the Consultants' Committee from 2012 - 2015 and chair of the Digital Media Group from 2020 - 2022.